TudorL-CU/HIST1900_Memex/docs/Topic 1/Transmitting Messages.md

 	- equivalent material to plastic for that time period
 	- can use it as an insulator
 	- without gutta percha, there is no trans-atlantic cable and as a result no long distance telegraphy
+	- #colonialism played a role in cabling the world